LunarPhobia/CNA340/README.md

 ## **Getting Started**

-### These instructions will install python installer on your machine:
+### These instructions will install python on your machine to run *my_last_python_assignment*:

 1. Go to https://www.python.org/downloads/ and download latest version for your OS.
 2. Save file.
 3. Open installer and complete setup.

-## **Prerequisites**

-*my_last_python_assignment* requires python of any version to run, with no additional packages, libaries, or mods needed.
-The commands below will update your apt (advanced package tool) and install python.
+you can also install python on Linux with the following commands:
 ```
 sudo apt-get update
 sudo apt-get install python3.9